How to be a good mom (like my mother was)

-An illustration of a mother holding her child
+An illustration of a mother holding her child.

 Wow.
 Quite an ambitious title, huh?
-Like how to be a good mother could really be just that simple?
+Like how to be a good mom could really be just that simple?
 Well, don’t worry.
 We won’t pretend that it is.
 And fair warning—you will likely not find all the answers you seek on being a good mother in the following paragraphs.

 Also, full disclosure: As a guy, I obviously don’t have firsthand experience being a mom.
 But I do have some lessons my own mom taught me about motherhood that I hope will work for you, whether you’re an expecting mom, new mom, worried mom, stepmom, auntie or any other person who’s striving to meet the needs of the kids in their life.